mongodb/motor/doc/differences.rst

 =====================================

 .. important:: This page describes using Motor with Tornado.
 Beginning in version 0.5 Motor can also integrate with asyncio instead of Tornado.
-The documentation is not yet updated for Motor's asyncio integration.

 Major differences
 =================